Welcome to the Tahosa Alumni Association!

 The Tahosa Alumni Association was founded in 1961, primarily as a social organization, so staff members from Camp Tahosa's summer programs could stay in touch.
 The highlight of the year was the annual winter banquet, usually held in the home of one of the members.
 The founding members were Kenneth Lane, Tom McConnell, Don Seymour and Fred Shissler.

 In 1981, when the camp was in jeopardy of being closed and sold, the Tahosa Alumni jumped into action and went from being a social organization to a full-fledged incorporated association responsible for the day to day operation of a camp serving many Boy Scout units from Denver, Colorado and across the nation and the world.
 It was from this point that many of the programs we're familiar with such as Okpik Winter Camping, COPE/Tahosa Challenge and Big Horn NYLT were developed.
 Buildings and camp sites were renovated and restored and the camp was brought into the modern era, providing services and programs to the Denver Area Council and other Scouting units.

-Effective March, 2013: Yes!
-We have a thriving population of brook trout.
+Effective Fall 2015: Yes!
+We have a thriving population of brook trout, running 10"-14".
 In general, the lake is open to fishing year round (ice fishing in the winter!).
 Tumbleson Lake is a private lake – no fishing license is required.
-We will remain on a “catch and release” status until further notice.

 We are looking for volunteers to serve as Docents at the museum.
 If you are interested, please contact Dorothea Lindsey at email@example.com.